 All languages within MEMO are specified through this common meta language.
-It is specified through a meta model.
+It is specified through a meta meta model.
 While an explicit meta meta model is not mandatory for specifying meta models - as the bootstrapping approach used within the UML language architecture demonstrates - we decided for a clear separation of different language levels.
 Such a separation allows for defining a clearly more comprehensible language architecture.
 This is not only helpful for developers.
 We use MEMO for teaching purposes.
 The clear separation of language levels helps students to identify and understand the different levels of abstraction to account for.
-The use of a meta modelling language provides advantages over other approaches to language users - modellers - with understanding the specification.
+The use of a meta meta modelling language provides advantages over other approaches to language specification.
+Firstly, it makes use of the same paradigm.
+That should help prospective language users - modellers - with understanding the specification.
 Secondly, a meta model provides a good foundation for the implementation of modelling tools, because it can be reconstructed as an object model in a straightforward way.
-In order to foster the integration of the modelling language architecture.
+In order to foster the integration of the modelling languages and to support the construction of integrated modelling languages, MEMO features a language architecture.